 - Educational webinars and access to instant support.

 - The automatic transmission of NACMQIP data submitted through our guided online collected tool to the MyAgedCare portal.

 From 1 July 2021, residential aged care providers will be required to report on additional quality indicators under the NACMQIP.
-In addition to the existing pressure injuries, physical restraint and unplanned weight loss indicators, organisations will soon need to report on medication management, and falls and major injury.
-Changes to reporting requirements will also commence from 1 July 2021, where organisations are required to report the count of residents instead of the count of occurrences.
+In addition to the existing pressure injuries, physical restraint and unplanned weight loss indicators, organisations will need to report on medication management, and falls and major injury.
+The reporting requirements of the existing indicators have also been updated, simplifying reporting methodologies, and observing people, instead of occurrences.

 Please contact us if you would like to discuss the benefits of partnering with MOA for NACMQIP support and your options.